Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 2. slice() of array work likes subString() of string

 ## Event delegation:
+add a event listener to a single common parent rather than each child, through the event bubbling

 https://www.cnblogs.com/bfgis/p/5460191.html
+## event flow
-event  flow  includes capture phase, target phase and bubble phase.
+1. event  flow  includes capture phase, target phase and bubble phase.
+2. capture and bubble phase are event propagation

 ## what happends when we type a URL on browser?
 1. if requested object is in the browser cache and is fresh, move on to step 7